lisa-lumos/Java/07-list-arraylist-linkedlist-iterator.md

         String[] items = {"apples", "bananas", "milk", "eggs"};

         // the static factory method in List class, returns a instance of that class
-        // here, it transforms an String array to a String List List<String> myList = List.of(items);
+        // here, it transforms an String array to a immutable String List List<String> myList = List.of(items);
         System.out.println(myList);
         System.out.println(myList.getClass().getName());